challiday21/angular-tuto/README.md

 To add a button "Buy" to each product, the line
   <button type="button" (click)="addToCart(product)">Buy</button>
-is added to the HTML of the
+is added to the HTML of ProductDetailsComponent.

+To visualise a cart, another structure directive Cart can be created :

+import { Component } from '@angular/core';

+@Component({
+  selector: 'app-cart',
+  templateUrl: './cart.component.html',
+  styleUrls: ['./cart.component.css']
+})
+export class CartComponent {

+  constructor() { }

+}

+The following line is added to add.module.ts to ensure that the component can be found :
+{ path: 'cart', component: CartComponent },